xaudience/.github/README.md

 ## Details
 Planned platforms to support: currently Telegram only, also Twitter is in question due to its API policy, Discord looks suitable to start support it, but still needs research.

-How a user can interact with the service: through the user web interface or through a bot, if the platform provides this feature.

 ### Goals
 Create platform-agnostic analytics service that preserves the anonymity of users.